percona/pmm/doc/source/faq.rst

 .. code-block:: sql

-   GRANT SELECT, PROCESS, SUPER, REPLICATION CLIENT ON *.* TO 'pmm'@' localhost' IDENTIFIED BY 'pass' WITH MAX_USER_CONNECTIONS 5;
+   GRANT SELECT, PROCESS, SUPER, REPLICATION CLIENT, RELOAD ON *.* TO 'pmm'@' localhost' IDENTIFIED BY 'pass' WITH MAX_USER_CONNECTIONS 5;
    GRANT SELECT, UPDATE, DELETE, DROP ON performance_schema.* TO 'pmm'@' localhost';

 If the ``pmm`` user already exists,